Certora/Documentation/docs/user-guide/glossary.md

   rule and ending with the violated `assert` or fulfilled `satisfy` statement.
   In addition to the commands, the call trace also contains information about the values of variables and expressions at each point in the execution.

-  The purpose of a call trace is to give the users a means of understanding why the rule was violated, or not violated.
+  Note that a call trace only exists for `assert`s that are violated, and for `satisfy`s that are fulfilled.
+The purpose of the call trace is to give users a means of understanding the reasons for each of these results.

-  The call trace can be found in the "Call Trace" tab in the report for each rule for which it was generated.
+  If a call trace exists, it can be found in the "Call Trace" tab in the report after selecting the corresponding (sub-)rule.

 CFG
 control flow graph